All you need to know about the first WHO-approved malaria vaccine, RTS,S (Mosquirix)

 The director also added that it is not clear how quickly GSK will scale up the vaccine's production.
 Also, the cost per dose is not yet known.

-One of the major challenges that will be faced in distributing the malaria vaccine in Africa is the availability of resources to support the rollout.
+One of the major challenges that will be faced in the malaria vaccine implementation in African countries is the availability of resources to support the rollout.
 If African countries quickly adopt the vaccine, its speed of deployment may be faster.